scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 began teaching an introductory undergraduate programming course for geoscientists using Python.
 It was the first time the course was taught using Python; it had previously been taught using either Matlab or IDL.
-After initially using the command line python interpreter in the terminal, we switched to IPython Notebook.
-The inline code editing and graphics display turned out to be really convenient.
+After initially using the command line Python interpreter in the terminal, we switched to IPython Notebook.
+The inline code editing and graphics display turned out to be quite convenient.
 I found the notebook to be really versatile for presenting lecture material and students loved using it for their programming assignments.
 The students also turned in their homework as IPython notebooks (in PDF format) for grading.

-I had previously been working on a project called `GraphTerm
-<http://code.mindmeldr.com/graphterm>`_, which implements a "graphical
-terminal interface" using a Python backend and a HTML5+Javascript frontend.
+I had previously been working on a project called GraphTerm, which implements a "graphical terminal interface" using a Python backend and a HTML5+Javascript frontend [GraphTerm]_.
 It was a follow-up to two earlier projects, the browser-based AjaxTerm, and XMLTerm, a GUI-like browser build using the Mozilla frameowork [Sarava00]_.
-GraphTerm is aimed at being a drop-in replacement for ``xterm``, the standard unix terminal, with additional graphical and collaborative features.
+GraphTerm is aimed at being a drop-in replacement for XTerm, the standard unix terminal, with additional graphical and collaborative features.
 It retains all the features of the CLI, includings pipes, wildcards, command recall, tab completion etc., and also incorporates web-based sharing, as well as